Prehistory of Manila: Neolithic age

 The Pasig River, which is connected to the bay of the Laguna area would have been an avenue for trade.
 Trade had begun developing even in a small scale.

 Evidently, boats were also being developed, and pottery was introduced.

-Age of Metal
+Metal age

 It is marked by the development of weaving and glass technology.

 Settlements began to develop on lakeshores or seashores or wherever there was a body of water, since man became more mobile with the development of boats.
 Trade and commerce emerged from limited bartering groups.
 The range of trade became wider as more distant group became linked together by the development of boats as a means of transportation.

 There are no archaeological findings in the area of Manila to represent this period as in the previous stages.
 The artifacts recorded were again, from the vicinities of the area.

 It is positive that the Manila area was becoming the path for commerce with the inland communities to the southeast about the Laguna de Bay area, and the high grounds to the north and northeast.
 With the increase of trade, settlements began to grow, becoming nucleated in form.